johnhw/glgol/README.md

         |c d|
         +---+

+        # packed is a 4 bit integer code for one block
         packed = a + (b << 1) + (c << 2) + (d << 3)

 * A lookup table mapping every 4x4 "superblock" to a 2x2 successor is created and stored as a texture.
 This encodes the Life rule